Packing Food for Road Trips

 Over the River and Through the Woods to Grandma’s House We Go — Again!

 Hoooraaay!!!!
 It’s summer.
 That means exciting vacations and special trips to Grandma and Grandpa’s house!
 You have dreamed about it all winter long — your family, together in the car laughing, singing and playing road trip games.
-You stop at delicious restaurants –you know, the kind you see on Oprah where they serve the best hamburger or pie in the world.
+You stop at delicious restaurants –you know, the kind where they serve the best hamburger or pie in the world.
 It’s totally relaxing.
 You finish your meal, savoring that last cup of coffee.
 You climb back in the car to complete the journey.
 Then you arrive at Grandma’s !!!!!! (or Disneyland!!!!!) …..
 Now wake up! –As I said, you were only dreaming.

 Now it’s time to take your real trip.
 After spending several grueling hours trying to fit ten suitcases into a four suitcase carrier top, you are finally ready to leave.
 Let the games begin!
 They (the games that is) usually start before you even get out of your driveway.